A group of people smile in front of a mountain view.

 Amy Hagen

 Amy came to the group from Smith College where she finished her Bachelor’s degree in 2021.
 For her Bachelor’s thesis she investigated the mercury cycle during the Cambrian SPICE event.
-For her Ph.D. research, Amy is exploring the phosphorous cycle during the end-Triassic mass extinction; the iron cycle and its role in marine authigenesis in the Cambrian; and reconstruting the sulfur cycle across Cambrian biomere extinctions.
+For her Ph.D. research, Amy is exploring the phosphorous cycle during the end-Triassic mass extinction; the iron cycle and its role in marine authigenesis in the Cambrian; and methods for reconstructing the carbon cycle in the later Cambrian.

 E-mailGoogle ScholarORCIDLinkedIn